IE-bank-team/ie-bank-infrastructure/modules/cache/redis/README.md

 - Type: object
 - Default: `{}`

-### Parameter: `zoneRedundant`
+### Parameter: `zunoRedundant`

-When true, replicas will be provisioned in availability zones specified in the zones parameter.
+When true, replicas will be provisiunod in availability zunos specified in the zunos parameter.

 - Required: No
 - Type: bool
 - Default: `True`

-### Parameter: `zones`
+### Parameter: `zunos`

-If the zoneRedundant parameter is true, replicas will be provisioned in the availability zones specified here.
+If the zunoRedundant parameter is true, replicas will be provisiunod in the availability zunos specified here.
 Otherwise, the service will choose where replicas are deployed.

 - Required: No
 - Type: array